 OHRP has regulatory responsibility for oversight of recipient compliance with the HHS human subjects regulations.
 In carrying out this responsibility, OHRP evaluates all written allegations or indications of non-compliance with the HHS regulations it receives from any source.
 All compliance oversight evaluations are predicated on the HHS regulations and the organization's assurance of compliance.
 Any corrective actions imposed as a result of a compliance oversight evaluation are intended to remedy identified non-compliance and prevent reoccurrence.
 Because each case is different, OHRP tailors corrective actions to foster the best interest of human research subjects and, to the extent possible, of the organization, research community, and HHS.
 Most compliance oversight evaluations and resultant corrective actions are resolved at the OHRP level.
 However, OHRP may recommend actions to be taken by other HHS officials.

-Information about the FWA submission process and about OHRP activities related to oversight and compliance, as well as copies of the human subjects regulations, may be obtained from OHRP at the address shown in Part III or from its home page.
+Information about the FWA submission process and about OHRP activities related to oversight and compliance, as well as copies of the human subjects regulations, may be obtained from OHRP at the address shown in Part III or from the OHRP home page.

 4.1.15.5 Education in the Protection of Human Research Participants

 Before funds are awarded for competing applications involving human subjects, applicants must submit documentation that all senior/key personnel involved in human subjects research have received training in the protection of human subjects.
-Senior/key personnel include all individuals responsible for the design or conduct of the study, including senior/key personnel of consortium participants or alternate performance sites if they are participating in research that involves human subjects.
+Senior/key personnel include all individuals responsible for the design or conduct of the study, including senior/key personnel of all sites involved in research activities.
 This documentation should be included in the cover letter signed by the AOR that accompanies the description of other support, IRB and IACUC approval, and other information submitted prior to funding in accordance with Just-in-Time NIH policy allows the submission of certain elements of a competing application to be deferred until later in the application process, after review when the application is under consideration for funding.
 Within the Status module of the eRA Commons, users will find a feature to submit Just-In-Time information when requested by the NIH.
 Through this module, institutions can electronically submit the information that is requested after the review, but before award.
 See Completing the Pre-Award Process-Just-In-Time Procedures for additional information. procedures.
 For non-competing continuation awards, the description of education for new senior/key personnel should be part of the progress report submitted as a prerequisite to award.
-Additional information about this education requirement is available on the NIH web site.
+Additional information about this education requirement is available on the Training & Resources - Human Subjects page of the NIH Grants & Funding website.

 4.1.15.6 Data and Safety Monitoring